hololinked - Pythonic Object-Oriented Supervisory Control & Data Acquisition / Internet of Things

 ### Description

-For beginners - `hololinked` is a server side pythonic package suited for instrumentation control and data acquisition over network, especially with HTTP.
-If you have a requirement to control and capture data from your hardware/instrumentation remotely through your network, show the data in a web browser/dashboard, use IoT tools, provide a Qt-GUI or run automated scripts, hololinked can help.
-One can start small from a single device, and if interested, move ahead to build a bigger system made of individual components.
+`hololinked` is a beginner-friendly server side pythonic tool suited for instrumentation control and data acquisition over network, especially with HTTP.
+If you have a requirement to control and capture data from your hardware/instrumentation, show the data in a browser/dashboard, provide a GUI or run automated scripts, `hololinked` can help.
+Even for isolated applications or a small lab setup without networking concepts, one can still separate the concerns of the tools that interact with the hardware & the hardware itself.

 ### Usage/Quickstart

-- properties are validated get-set attributes of the class which may be used to model device settings, hold captured/computed data etc.
+- properties are validated get-set attributes of the class which may be used to model settings, hold captured/computed data or generic network accessible quantities

-- actions are methods which issue commands to the device or run arbitrary python logic.
+- actions are methods which issue commands like connect/disconnect, execute a control routine, start/stop measurement, or run arbitray python logic

-- events can asynchronously communicate/push data to a client, like alarm messages, streaming captured data etc.
+- events can asynchronously communicate/push (arbitrary) data to a client (say, a GUI), like alarm messages, streaming measured quantities etc.

 #### Import Statements